iNeedTherapy/site/README.md

 ![Coyote Creek Trail](https://user-images.githubusercontent.com/91549633/135110271-4e221683-da5a-47b3-ba4e-7f41747fbc22.png)

 ## Fullerton Loop
-This 11.1 mile trail features long stretches of dirt roads and a large lake.
-The trail loops around the city of Fullerton, California
+This 11.1 mile ride features long stretches of dirt roads and a large lake.
+The trail loops around the beautiful city of Fullerton, California, showcasing various landmarks and crossing many different trails.
+The Fullerton Loop is best suited for mountain bikes.

 ![Fullerton Loop](https://user-images.githubusercontent.com/91549633/135111309-d493e77f-4949-4279-a944-2cb39847385f.png)

+## Bonita Canyon Trail
+This short, 3.2 mile trail may seem too short to be any good, but it's quite the opposite.
+Despite its length, the Bonita Canyon Trail is one of the most scenic trails you can take in Southern California, as located on this trail is Bonita Falls, a large waterfall.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for